polterguy/polterguy.github.io/tutorials/super-dry/index.md

 As illustrated above, any _"exceptions.hl"_ file, and/or _"interceptor.hl"_ file will allow you to ensure your code becomes DRY.
 Below is an example of how you could tie these parts together if you wish.
-Make sure you create a new folder within your _"modules"_ folder, name your folder _"foo"_, and put the following three files into that folder.
+Make sure you create a new folder within your _"modules"_ folder, name your folder _"foo"_, and put the following 3 files into that folder.

 ## exceptions.hl